gabetucker2/gostack/README.md

 <h2 name = "dataStructures">Data Structures</h2>

- It is highly advised against using these data structures for reasons other than those listed in the *Recommended Uses* sections.
+ It is highly advised against using these data structures for reasons other than those listed in the *Example Uses* sections.
 The entire purpose of this project is for you not to have to manage arrays manually, but documentation for objects intended to be hidden still exists for those who would like to add their own Stack functions

 <h3 name = "structs">structs</h3>